neelsoumya/dsSurvival_bookdown/README.md

-# dsSurvival_bookdown
+This is a bookdown demonstrating how to use the dsSurvival package to create survival models in DataSHIELD.

-A bookdown demonstrating how to build survival models using dsSurvival
+A minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.